Site icon Our Breathing Planet

 Gray’s Leaf Insect Physical Description

-It’s worth noting that, while the Gray’s Leaf Insect does impress those who encounter it, the creature does not do so due to sheer size.
+It’s worth noting that, while the Gray’s Leaf Insect does impress those individuals fortunate enough to encounter it, the creature does not do so due to sheer size.
 That’s due to the fact that it also ranks as a moderately-sized member of its Order.
-It’s nonetheless a respectable specimen.
+It’s nonetheless a fully respectable specimen.

-Like many insects, it also displays a moderate degree of the physiological characteristic of sexual dimorphism.
+Like many insects, this evolutionary wonder also displays a moderate degree of the physiological characteristic of sexual dimorphism.
 In its specific case, though, this trait mainfests itself in terms of simple physical size.
 Specifically, females attain a shorter length, though, thicker body.

-More precisely, males attain an average overall length of roughly 2.6 – 3.7 in (6.6 – 9.4 cm).
+More precisely, males of the intriguing species attain an average overall length of roughly 2.6 – 3.7 in (6.6 – 9.4 cm).
 The shorter females, though, only grow to an average length of 1.8 – 2.7 in (4.6 – 6.9 cm).
 Females of the species also develop an abdomen that remains narrower at the base.

-Both genders, however, manifest the same general color pattern.
+Both sexes, however, typically manifest the same general pattern of coloring.
 Both the body and the legs display a primarily green background, though shades vary.
-Random markings consisting of such hues as orange and yellow also manifest, varying between individuals of either gender.
+Random markings consisting of such hues as bright orange and yellow also manifest, varying between individuals of either gender.

-Females of the Gray’s Leaf Insect further distinguish themselves from their male counterparts in yet another manner.
-Males typically possess significantly longer antennae than the females.
-Males, furthermore, have fully functioning wings, while females do not.
+Females of the Gray’s Leaf Insect further distinguish themselves from their larger male counterparts in yet another manner.
+The masculine gender typically possesses significantly longer antennae than those of the females.
+Males, additonally possess fully functioning wings, while females do not.

 Gray’s Leaf Insect Distribution, Habitat, and Ecology

-Fortunately, both for the Gray’s Leaf Insect, and those of us who appreciate Nature, the marvelous insect appears to inhabit a relatively large swathe of the globe.
-That’s due to the fact that its known habitat range covers a quite respectable portion of southeastern Asia.
+Fortunately, both for the Gray’s Leaf Insect, and those of us who appreciate Nature, the marvelous insect appears to inhabit a relatively large swathe of the surface of the globe.
+That’s due to the fact that its known habitat range covers an extremely respectable portion of southeastern Asia.

-In whatever region one encounters it, though, it displays a strong preference in terms of its choice of habitat.
+In whatever region one encounters it, though, the creature clearly displays a decidedly strong preference in terms of its choice of habitat.
 The vast majority of individuals live in tropical regions.
 There, the arthropod mostly makes its home in sections of the locally abundant tropical rainforests.

-It evolved as highly dependant on specific environmental conditions.
-These include warmer temperatures, between 75 – 82 F24 – 28 C).
-The species further requires moderately high humdity levels, not surprisingly, given the region in which the insect evolved.
+It also evolved as highly dependant on very specific environmental conditions.
+These include warmer temperatures, roughly between 75 – 82 F24 – 28 C).
+The species further requires moderately high humdity levels, not surprisingly, given the region of the earth in which the insect evolved.

-Like most of its relatives, the Gray’s Leaf Insect further evolved as a strict herbivore.
-Wherever it lives, it adapts to the locally prevalent vegetation.
+Like most of its multitudinous relatives, the Gray’s Leaf Insect additionally evolved as a strict herbivore.
+Wherever it lives, the insect adapts to the locally prevalent vegetation.
 It does, however, display certain strong preferences in its diet.
-These include such foods as guava and mango.
+These include such sweet foods as guava and mango.

 During breeding season, the females lays approximately 100 eggs.
-She lays these, however, over a period of several days.
+They lay these, however, scattered over a period usually lasting several days.
 She also lays eggs with or without fertilization, in a process called parthenogenesis.
-Those laid without fertilization invariably produce females.
+Those eggs laid without fertilization invariably only produce females.

 Species Sharing Its Range

-Check out our other articles on 4 North Carolina Natural Marvels, Platypus, Victoria Falls, Reef Manta Ray, Mount Ranier Lousewort, Tufted coquette, Saltwater Crocodile, Wood Frog
+Check out our other articles on 4 North Carolina Natural Marvels, Platypus, Victoria Falls, Reef Manta Ray, Mount Ranier Lousewort, Tufted coquette, Saltwater Crocodile, Wood Frog, June Bug

 Exit mobile version